ywanyi/devdocs/cloud/architecture/pro-architecture-legacy.md

 When you update your project to manage the [Production and Staging environments through the Project Web Interface]({{ page.baseurl }}/cloud/trouble/pro-env-management.html), we create a branch from the Integration environment `master` branch called `staging` that contains all user access settings and environment variables for your Staging environment.

-{: .bs-callout .bs-callout-info }
+{: .bs-callout .bs-callout-info}
 We highly recommend testing every merchant and customer interaction in the Staging environment prior to deploying to the Production environment.
 See [Deploy your store]({{ page.baseurl }}/cloud/live/stage-prod-live.html) and [Test  deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html).

 ## Production environment {#cloud-arch-prod}